MooersLab/pymolsnips/README.md

 **pymolsnips** is a library of pml code fragments that have been formatted for several popular **text editors, integrated development environments (IDEs), and electronic notebooks**.
 Note the word processors (e.g., MS Word, Libre Office, Open Office) are not included here: ***word processors should never be used to store the computer code!***
-In doing so, you can inadvertantly pick up hidden characters that are hard to find and remove during debugging.
+In doing so, you can inadvertently pick up hidden characters that are hard to find and remove during debugging.

-Text editors have tools for supporting the editing of comptuer code files.
+Text editors have tools for supporting the editing of computer code files.
 Although these files have many different file extensions that map them to the programming language of the code that they contain, they are all simple plain text files.
 One of the editing tools available in text editors is support for the retrieval and insertion of computer code fragments (i.e, snippets) to save time and reduce errors while assembling a new script file.

 Text editors and IDEs can be distinguished by their appearance.
 Text editors generally fire up with one main pane in the GUI, although extra ones can be opened.
-IDEs are text editors plus extra features for debugging and testing comptuer code.
+IDEs are text editors plus extra features for debugging and testing computer code.
 They are generally recommended for programmers working with large code bases that consist of many files.
 IDEs are well suited from navigating between the files in a large code base.
 IDEs generally open with three or four panes visible.